rexpro-devops/shadrexpro-ai/MIGRATION_STATUS.md

 # shadcn/ui Migration - Status Update

 ## Overview
-The application has been successfully migrated to shadcn/ui components with a neutral theme.
-This document serves as a record of the completed work.
+The application has been **100% successfully migrated** to shadcn/ui components with a neutral theme.
+All raw HTML buttons and form elements have been replaced with shadcn components.

 **Build Status:** ✅ Passing
+**Migration Progress:** ✅ 100% Complete
 **Last Updated:** December 4, 2025

 ---